Salt Water Salt Water — Salt Water Pool Skin Irritation: Causes & Solutions

 1. Reduce salt cell output percentage by 10-20%

-2. If FC is above 5 ppm, turn off salt cell temporarily
+2. If you have raised FC toward shock level, turn off the salt cell temporarily

 3. Allow chlorine to naturally dissipate (UV from sunlight helps)